timekit-io/booking-js/README.md

 See `/examples` for implementation examples or use the following:

 **Autoload**
 The simplest and most universally compatible usage is with autoload.
-This will defer the loading of the library until the whole body has loaded and then look for `window.timekitBookingConfig` - if found, the library is loaded automatically.
+This will defer the loading of the library until the whole document has loaded and then look for `window.timekitBookingConfig` - if found, the library is loaded automatically.
+Note that in single page applications, you should not use this approach.

 ```html
 <div id="bookingjs">